ALIAZEEM4/Unity-Asset-Library/2D/Non-angled Top Down/Shadow Caster/README.md

 ## How To Use:
 - Attach the 'Shadow Caster' script on any game object has a sprite renderer or has child(ren) sprite renderer(s)
+- Enter playmode and the shadows will be created